 You can make a tax deductible contribution to help through "Arizona LEOS," an IRS-approved 501c3 charity which sponsors an Aging Safely program.

-To contribute by check please make it out to "Arizona LEOS" and mail it to Wheel Inn Ranch Fund, 8414 E. Vista Drive, Scottsdale, AZ 85250.
+To contribute by check make it out to "Arizona LEOS" and mail it to Wheel Inn Ranch Fund, 8414 E. Vista Drive, Scottsdale, AZ 85250.
 Please write "Wheel Inn Ranch" on the memo line and include your email address so we can save postage costs and email you a receipt.
-Because "Arizona LEOS" is an IRS-approved 501c3 contributions are tax deductible!

-Thank you for helping these Scottsdale citizens who, through no fault of their own, now stand in urgent need of our assistance.
+So we are asking for them.
+Please help in assisting these Scottsdale citizens who, through no fault of their own, now stand in such urgent and desperate need.